atencioluke/public_apinception/README.md

 ## Code of Conduct

 Everyone interacting in the PublicApinception project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/atencioluke/public_apinception/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgements

+* [davemachado](https://github.com/davemachado) - Building the Public APIs API
+* The team over at [public-apis](https://github.com/public-apis) - Collecting all of this API info
+* [piotrmurach](https://github.com/piotrmurach) - TTY made the CLI navigation so much more seemless